SPV-413/Customer-Retention-Enhancement-through-Predictive-Analytics/README.md

 ## Conclusion
 This project demonstrates that machine learning models - particularly **Gradient Boosting** model can accurately predict customer churn.
 These insights will help SmartBank to reduce attrition and boost customer lifetime value through informed, data-driven strategies.

+## Contact
+For any inquiries, reach out via GitHub or email.